At a Glance:

 Identifying Co-Occurring Disorders

-- Avoidance of friends, family, or social situations
+- Avoidance of friends, family or social situations

-- Frequent feelings of hopelessness, despair, or worthlessness
+- Frequent feelings of hopelessness, despair or worthlessness

 - Unfounded fears and suspicions

-- Obsessive or bizarre thoughts and beliefs
+- Obsessive or outlandish thoughts and beliefs

 - Compulsive behaviors and rituals